MattYeend/Admin-Panel/README.md

 - Starting with the issue number; e.g. `<number>-short-description-of-branch`, before doing the job.
 - To commit, ensure that the commit message starts with a hash of the issue number; e.g. `#<number> short description of work done`.
 - Once pushed, create a pull request and include the `Closing` key words and an overview of the work done and what it's meant to do fix or update.

+## Sponsor
+Any sponsors with be greatly appreciated, feel free to sponsor [here](https://github.com/MattYeend)